josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 ## How page transitions are built in SvelteKit

-For starters, let's look at the three _key components_ (ha, ha) that make up SvelteKit's native page transitions, and how to implement them.
+For starters, let's look at the three _key components_ (ha, ha) that make up SvelteKit's native page transitions, and how to implement them, one by one.

 ### Built-in transitions